NuevoFoundation/workshops/content/english/csharp-guess-the-word/_index.md

 The goal of today's activity is to learn C# skills and incorporate your new-found knowledge to create a Guess The Word game!
 Let's get the game set up.

-Today you will be using .NET Fiddle.
+Today you will be using .NET Fiddle, which is an online tool designed to help you learn, build, and run C# code.

 {{% notice tip %}}
 Before starting, you can choose to sign up for a .NET Fiddle account, if you do not yet have one, and would like to save your work later.